Heardle

-Heardle was a web-based music game created by London-based Omakase Studios.
-Inspired by the game Wordle, it tested players' knowledge of music.
+Heardle is a web-based music game created by London-based Omakase Studios.
+Inspired by the web-based word game Wordle, it tests players' knowledge of music.

 Gameplay

-Gameplay involved attempting to guess the name of a song by listening to six progressively longer snippets of it, from 1 to 16 seconds.
+Gameplay involves attempting to guess the name of a song by listening to six progressively longer snippets of it, from 1 to 16 seconds in duration.

 Development

 Development of Heardle began in December 2021.
 The game was released on 26 February 2022.
 At the time of release, songs were sourced from music streaming service SoundCloud, selected by the developer "semi-randomly" after discovering that curating songs led to better gameplay than selecting them randomly.

-In July 2022, Spotify acquired Heardle for an undisclosed sum.
-They subsequently shutdown the game in April 2023 to prioritize other means of music discovery.
+In July 2022, Spotify acquired Heardle for an undisclosed amount.
+They subsequently shut the game down in April 2023.

 Legacy

 Heardle itself led to clones.
-Heardle Decades featured the same gameplay with different sets of songs, such as from various decades of music, TV themes, or from specific artists.
-Videogame Heardle featured video game music.
+Heardle Decades features the same gameplay with different sets of songs, such as from various decades of music, TV themes, or from specific artists.
+Videogame Heardle features video game music.